2025–2026 United States redistricting: Illinois

-Meanwhile, Hakeem Jeffries has been urging the states of Illinois and Maryland to pursue new congressional maps as part of a broader Democratic strategy to counter Republican redistricting gains.
-In Maryland, Governor Wes Moore and House Speaker Adrienne A. Jones have expressed openness to examining potential changes, particularly regarding the state's sole Republican-held seat, but legislative leadership has remained cautious.
-State Senate President Bill Ferguson reiterated his opposition in an October 2025 letter to colleagues, arguing that mid-decade redistricting could undermine the state’s legal standing and public trust.
-In Illinois, state legislative leaders have been skeptical of redrawing their congressional lines, arguing it isn't possible, although Jeffries has continued to lobby for action.
-Governor JB Pritzker emphasized that any decision on whether Illinois should redraw its congressional map would depend on Indiana’s actions, noting that the state was “watching what Indiana does” before considering any response.
+Democratic House minority leader Hakeem Jeffries has been urging the states of Illinois and Maryland to pursue new congressional maps as part of a broader Democratic strategy to counter Republican redistricting gains.
+In Illinois, state legislative leaders have been skeptical of redrawing their congressional lines, arguing it is not possible, although Jeffries has continued to lobby for action.
+Governor JB Pritzker emphasized that any decision on whether Illinois should redraw its congressional map would depend on Indiana's actions, noting that the state was "watching what Indiana does" before considering any response.